schmich/purify/README.md

 ## Updating Clients

-Once you have your dnsmasq server running, you'll need to update your router's or client's DNS settings to point to your new server's IP.
+Once you have your dnsmasq server running, you'll need to update your router's or client's DNS settings to point to your server's IP.

 - Phones must be rooted to set DNS for cellular networks
 - Flush your device's DNS cache to see immediate effects